 - If [bit-1], the DUT shall meet the minimum peak EIRP requirement and spherical coverage requirement with its autonomously chosen UL beams and without uplink beam sweeping.
 Such a DUT is considered to have met the beam correspondence tolerance requirement. - If [bit-0], the DUT shall meet the minimum peak EIRP requirement and spherical coverage requirement with uplink beam sweeping.
-Such a DUT shall meet the beam correspondence tolerance requirement and shall support uplink beam management, as defined in TS38.306 [19].
+Such a DUT shall meet the beam correspondence tolerance requirement and shall support uplink beam management, as defined in TS 38.306 [19].

-Thus, the beam correspondence tolerance test is only applicable to the DUT that has beam correspondence capability as [bit-0] (which shall match OEM declaration), such that DUT relies on uplink beam sweeping to fulfill the minimum peak EIRP and spherical coverage requirements.
+Thus, the beam correspondence tolerance test is only applicable to the DUT that has beam correspondence capability as [bit-0] (which shall match OEM declaration), such that DUT relies on uplink beam sweeping to fulfil the minimum peak EIRP and spherical coverage requirements.

 $\Delta EIRP{BC}$ is introduced for beam correspondence tolerance based on two EIRP measurements (EIRP1 and EIRP2).
 EIRP1 is the measured total EIRP based on the beam which DUT chooses autonomously (corresponding beam) to transmit in the direction of the incoming DL signal, which is based on beam correspondence without relying on UL beam sweeping.
-EIRP2 is the measured total EIRP based on the beam yielding highest EIRP in a given direction, which is based on beam correspondence with relying on UL beam sweeping. $\Delta EIRP{BC}$ shall be calculated over the link angles spanning a subset of the spherical coverage grid points which are corresponding to the top 50% of the EIRP2 measurement.
+EIRP2 is the measured total EIRP based on the beam yielding highest EIRP in a given direction, which is based on beam correspondence with relying on UL beam sweeping. $\Delta EIRP{BC}$ shall be calculated over the link angles spanning a subset of the spherical coverage grid points which are corresponding to the top Nth percentile of the EIRP2 measurement points in the grid, where the value of N is according to EIRP spherical coverage requirement of DUT's power class defined in TS 38.101-2 [16] clause 6.2.1, e.g., N=50 for power class 3 DUT.